-Noah’s Ark is a bible story that we’ve read with our children over and over again.
-Today I’m featuring Caldecott award-winning Noah’s Ark books in Chinese and English!
+Noah’s Ark is a Bible story that we’ve read with our children over and over again.
+Today, I’m featuring Caldecott award-winning Noah’s Ark books in Chinese and English!

-Related: Children’s Bibles and Devotions in Chinese, Korean, and English
+Read this: The Best Children’s Bibles and Devotions in Chinese, Korean, and English

 The story of Noah’s Ark

 Noah is introduced in the book of Genesis as the person chosen by God to perpetuate the human race after the Flood.
-When God was troubled by the corruption of the human race, he warned Noah and instructed him to build and ark, promising to save his family and the animals.
+When God was troubled by the corruption of the human race, he warned Noah and instructed him to build an ark, promising to save his family and the animals.

 Related: 讚美之泉 Stream of Praise Chinese Christian Music + Printable Lyrics